opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-types/README.md

 ![Sys-admin-add-work-package-type](Sys-admin-add-work-package-type.png)

-## Work package form configuration (Premium feature)
+## Work package form configuration (Enterprise add-on)

 You can freely **configure the attributes shown** for each work package type to decide which attributes are shown in the form and how they are grouped.

-> **Note**: Some parts of the Work package form configuration are a premium feature and only available for the [OpenProject Cloud edition](https://www.openproject.org/hosting/) and the [Enterprise On-premises edition](https://www.openproject.org/enterprise-edition/).
+> **Note**: Some parts of the Work package form configuration are a Enterprise add-on and only available for the [OpenProject Cloud edition](https://www.openproject.org/hosting/) and the [Enterprise On-premises edition](https://www.openproject.org/enterprise-edition/).
 > The Enterprise edition allows you to customize form configuration with these additional features:
 >
 > - **Add new attribute groups**